sarahhcodes/word-quiz/README.md

 - sys
     - Quits when appropriate

 ## Instructions
+### Installing Libraries
+To install pip-installable libraries, use the command:

+`pip install -r requirements.txt`

 ### Running from command line
 To use the program, type:
 python project.py *optional flags*